taoteh1221/Open_Crypto_Tracker/DOCUMENTATION-ETC/PLUGINS-README.txt

-6) Create a blank CONFIG file (plugin configs go here) inside the new plugin directory created in step #1, with the name "plug-conf.php".
+6) Create a blank PLUGIN CONFIG file (plugin configs go here) inside the new plugin directory created in step #1, with the name "plug-conf.php".

 Example: "/plugins/my-app-plugin/plug-conf.php" (must be lowercase)

-NOTES: plug-conf.php MUST only contain STATIC VALUES (dynamic values are NOT allowed), as all configs are saved to / run from cache file: /cache/secured/ct_conf_XXXXXXXXX.dat That said, you CAN create a "placeholder" (empty) configuration value / array in plug-conf.php (for clean / reviewable code), and then dynamically populate it AT THE TOP OF your plug-init.php logic (BEFORE your plugin needs to use that config setting).
+NOTES: plug-conf.php MUST only contain STATIC VALUES (dynamic values are NOT allowed), as all plugin configs are saved to / run from cache file: /cache/secured/ct_conf_XXXXXXXXX.dat That said, you CAN create a "placeholder" (empty) configuration value / array in plug-conf.php (for clean / reviewable code), and then dynamically populate it AT THE TOP OF your plug-init.php logic (BEFORE your plugin needs to use that config setting).

+7) The PLUGIN VERSION is MANDATORY (to properly handle upgrades / downgrades), and MUST be included in the PLUGIN CONFIG file you just created.

+Example:

+// Version number of this plugin (MANDATORY)
+$ct['plug_version'][$this_plug] = '1.01.00';

-7) All "plug-conf.php" PLUGIN CONFIG settings MUST BE INSIDE THE ARRAY "$plug['conf'][$this_plug]" (sub-arrays are allowed).
+8) All PLUGIN CONFIG settings MUST BE INSIDE THE ARRAY "$plug['conf'][$this_plug]" (sub-arrays are allowed).

 Example: $plug['conf'][$this_plug]['SETTING_NAME_HERE'] = 'mysetting';